XanDDemoX/ESOFasterTravel/README.md

 * Right Click in Wayshrines Menu to Add or Remove Favourites.

 * Slash commands
-  * /goto zoneName - attempts to teleport to a zone via a player.
+  * /goto zoneName - attempts to teleport to a zone via a player. (zoneName can be partial)
   * /goto @PlayerName - attempts to teleport to a player.
   * /goto CharacterName - attempts to teleport a player using their character name. (only works in a group)
   * /goto group - attempts to teleport to the group leader or a player in your group (if you are the group leader)